Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

-Transmissions in the \ac{mmWave} 60~GHz shared band are a specific WiFi use case aimed at greatly increasing the transmission rate in \ac{LoS} communication scenarios, both short-range (indoor) and long-range (outdoor), the latter known at \ac{FWA} \cite{aldubaikhy2020mmwave}.
+Transmissions in the \ac{mmWave} 60~GHz shared band are a specific Wi-Fi use case aimed at greatly increasing the transmission rate in \ac{LoS} communication scenarios, both short-range (indoor) and long-range (outdoor), the latter known at \ac{FWA}~\cite{aldubaikhy2020mmwave}.
 To cope with the increased attenuation in this band, beamforming of transmissions is required.
-This functionality was first introduced to WiFi in 802.11ad and later extended in 802.11ay.
+This functionality was first introduced to Wi-Fi in 802.11ad and later extended in 802.11ay.

-A key problem of 802.11ad/ay networks, which can be solved using \ac{ML}, is finding the optimum beam sector pairs (i.e., beam alignment) between transmitter and receiver (\cref{fig_beamforming}).
+A key problem of 802.11ad/ay networks, which are solved using \ac{ML}, is finding the optimum beam sector pairs (i.e., beam alignment) between transmitter and receiver (\cref{fig_beamforming}).
 Alignment is derived from a beam sweeping procedure, which can take up to tens of milliseconds and needs to be periodically repeated.
-To facilitate the beam sector pair selection, \textcite{chang2019learning} propose to replace the standard method of exhaustive beam search with one of three \ac{NN}-based algorithms proposed to predict the optimal beam sector, including the use of historical data.
-This work is then extended in \cite{shen2021design}, where the training duration is reduced through a combination of \ac{SL}-based feature extraction and \ac{RL}-based training beam selection.
-Meanwhile, \textcite{polese2021deepbeam} developed DeepBeam, a framework for beam selection which replaces the time-consuming beam sweeping procedure with inferring the beam sector to use through \ac{CNN}-based deep learning based on passive listening to other transmissions.
+To facilitate the beam sector pair selection, \textcite{chang2019learning} replace the standard method of an exhaustive beam search with one of three \ac{NN}-based algorithms to predict the optimal beam sector, including with historical data.
+This work is extended by \textcite{shen2021design} with the training duration reduced through a combination of \ac{SL}-based feature extraction and \ac{RL}-based training beam selection.
+Meanwhile, \textcite{polese2021deepbeam} develop DeepBeam, a framework for beam selection that replaces the time-consuming beam sweeping procedure with inferring the beam sector to use through deep learning based on passive listening to other transmissions.

-Alternatively, improved \ac{ML}-based beam alignment predictions can be performed with the use of camera images. \textcite{salehi2020machine} show that visual information can significantly reduce the time required to establish the best beam pairs.
-The application of camera images was also shown by \textcite{nishio2019proactive}, where \ac{ML} was able to accurately and rapidly predict received power, which is the necessary information needed to find beam sectors.
-Camera-based predictions of link outage can be made with \ac{DRL} and lead to improved handovers in \ac{mmWave} networks \cite{koda2020handover}.
+Alternatively, improved \ac{ML}-based beam alignment predictions are performed with camera images. \textcite{salehi2020machine} show that visual information can significantly reduce the time required to establish the best beam pairs. \textcite{nishio2019proactive} also apply \ac{ML} camera images to accurately and rapidly predict received power, which is the necessary information needed to find beam sectors.
+Additionally, camera-based predictions of link outage with \ac{DRL} lead to improved handovers in \ac{mmWave} networks \cite{koda2020handover}.